-Queenstown is a must-visit on any South Island trip.
-It is lively and charming hotspot situated in a beautiful mountainous surrounding, and there is something there to appeal to everyone.
-Whether you crave adventure, meeting new people, or indulging in top quality food and drinks, we have you covered, with the top 5 things you should do when you visit Queenstown.
+Queenstown is a must-visit destination on any South Island trip.
+It is a lively and charming hotspot strategically situated in a beautiful mountainous surroundings, and there is something there to appeal to everyone.
+Whether you crave adventure, meeting new people, or indulging in top quality food and drinks, we have you covered.
+Check out these top 5 things you should do when you visit Queenstown:

 If you are looking for more campervan travel tips check out our Campervan Travel tips section…